HomeTentsComparing TentsHow We Test and Review Tents

 We Do What You Do We Go Camping

-Setting up a White Duck canvas tent at a campground in Williams, Arizona
+Setting up a White Duck canvas tent at a campground in Williams, Arizona.
+One of many tents we've personally tested in the field.

-After hours of testing, reviewing, and analyzing each tent, we grade each tent on the following metrics a 1 to 10 scale:
+Every tent in our database is graded on the following 7 metrics on a 1 to 10 scale:

 • Space & Comfort